REI Case Lists

 - Submit the case list electronically by the published deadline.

-- Use the electronic forms that can be found on your ABOG Personal Page.
+- Use the electronic forms that can be found in the ABOG Portal.
 The use of any other form or format is not allowed.
 A paper case list is not acceptable.

 - Not include any case previously used on a prior case list for a Specialty or Subspecialty Certifying Examination.